Albanese government: Israel-Palestine

 In October 2022, the Albanese government reversed the previous Morrison government's decision to recognise West Jerusalem as Israel's capital.
 Foreign Minister Penny Wong reaffirmed that Jerusalem's status should be decided through peace negotiations between Israelis and Palestinians.
 In August 2023, Wong confirmed that Australia would revert to its pre-2014 policy of designating the West Bank, East Jerusalem and the Gaza Strip as "Occupied Palestinian Territories" and the Israeli settlements there as "illegal".
 Following the outbreak of the Gaza war on 7 October 2023, the Albanese government defended Israel's right to defend itself and retaliate against Hamas' attack.
 Wong also called for the release of hostages taken by Hamas.
 Despite its support for Israel, the Albanese government declined to supply weapons to Israel since the start of the conflict.

 In mid-February 2024, Wong expressed concerns about Israel's planned Rafah offensive, describing it as "unjustifiable".
-Albanese, along with Canadian Prime Minister Justin Trudeau and New Zealand Prime Minister Christopher Luxon, subsequently issued a joint statement expressing concerns over the planned Israeli ground offensive.
+Albanese, along with Canadian prime minister Justin Trudeau and New Zealand prime minister Christopher Luxon, subsequently issued a joint statement expressing concerns over the planned Israeli ground offensive.
 In early April 2024, Wong said that the federal government was considering recognising Palestinian statehood as a means of facilitating a two-state solution for Israel and Palestine.
 Her comments attracted criticism from the Executive Council of Australian Jewry President Daniel Aghon and was welcomed by the president of the Australia Palestine Advocacy Network, Nasser Mashni.
 In May 2024, the Albanese government voted in favour of a United Nations General Assembly resolution that determined that Palestine met the requirements for United Nations membership.
 Wong subsequently confirmed that the vote did not mean that Australia would recognise Palestinian statehood but was rather about extending "modest additional rights to participate in United Nations forums".
 She reiterated that Australia would only recognise Palestine "when we think the time is right" and that a reformed Palestinian Authority, not Hamas, should "lead its people" in a future Palestinian state.

-On 1 October 2024, Albanese and Opposition leader Peter Dutton condemned memorial services held at several Shiite Muslim mosques in Sydney to commemorate the death of leader of terrorist group Hezbollah Hassan Nasrallah.
+On 1 October 2024, Albanese and Opposition leader Peter Dutton condemned memorial services held at several Shiite Muslim mosques in Sydney to commemorate the death of leader of the terrorist group Hezbollah, Hassan Nasrallah.
 In addition, federal police commissioner Reece Kershaw warned that law enforcement authorities would take action against those displaying Hezbollah or Hamas flags at national pro-Palestinian rallies being held on 6 October to mark the first anniversary of the 2023 Hamas-led attack on Israel.
-On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for Israel's Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant, and Hamas military commander Mohammed Deif (who was subsequently confirmed to have been killed).
+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for Israel's prime minister Benjamin Netanyahu and Defense Minister Yoav Gallant, and Hamas military commander Mohammed Deif (who was subsequently confirmed to have been killed).
 Foreign Minister Penny Wong stated in an X post that the Australian government "respects the independence of the ICC and its important role in upholding international law".